Hong Kong plans to shorten IPO settlement time to one day

 The proposed change, which was announced by bourse operator Hong Kong Exchanges and Clearing 0388.HK through a consultation paper on Monday, has long been on the wish-list of bankers and investors in the Asian financial hub.

+It would also align Hong Kong, one of the world's largest fundraising centres globally, with rivals such as New York and make listings more attractive to companies and their advisers.

-The time lag is particularly problematic, investors say, especially when markets are volatile.
+The time lag is particularly problematic when markets are volatile, as participants say it leaves them exposed to market falls between the shares pricing and trading.

+The proposal involves replacing separate channels and paper-based communication with a single digital platform for the exchange, IPO bankers, retail brokers and regulators.

+The consultation paper also proposes changes aimed at reducing the impact of IPOs on Hong Kong dollar liquidity.

 ((Alun.John@thomsonreuters.com; +852-28415827;))